ryanbressler/CloudForest/README.md

 Feature DecreasePerUse UseCount DecresePerTree DecresePerTreeUsed TreeUsedCount MeanMinimalDepth

-Where DecresePerTree is calculated over all trees, not just the ones the feature was used in and DecresePerTree
+Where DecresePerTree is calculated over all trees, not just the ones the feature was used in and DecresePerTree.

+Each of these scores has different properties:
+* Per-use and per-tree-used scores may be more resistant to feature redundancy,
+* Per-tree-used and per-tree scores may better pick out complex effects.
+* Mean Minimal Depth has been proposed (see "Random Survival Forests") as an alternative importance.

-To provide a baseline for evaluating importance, artificial contrast features can be used by including shuffled copies of existing features (see the Randomizing date options of growforest).
+To provide a baseline for evaluating importance, artificial contrast features can be used by including shuffled copies of existing features (-nContrasts, -contrastAll).

 A feature that performs well when randomized (or when the target has been randomized) may be causing overfitting.

+The option to permutate the target (-permutate) will establish a minimum random baseline.
+Using a regular expression (-shuffleRE) to shuffle part of the data can be useful in teasing out the contributions of different subsets of features.

 Feature Matrix Files